guilhemmarchand/trackme/docs/userguide.rst

    :alt: img003.png
    :align: center

-When clicking on an entity, the priority is shown on top with a blue color scheme that starts from light blue for low, blue for medium and darker blue for high:
+When clicking on an entity, the priority is shown on top with a blue colour scheme that starts from light blue for low, blue for medium and darker blue for high:

 .. image:: img/priority/img004.png
    :alt: img004.png